-3. Conclusions and Next Steps
+3. Conclusions and Follow-up

 - 3.1.
-With these two studies, EIOPA aimed at complementing its work on addressing the NatCat protection gap, from a demand perspective.
-These studies focused on analyzing consumers' attitudes and perceptions of property damage insurance and NatCat coverage.
-They also analyzed consumers' experience with these type of insurance products, with the aim of identifying the main reasons explaining the protection gap.
+With these two studies, EIOPA aimed at complementing its work on addressing the NatCat protection gap, from a demand perspective49.
+These studies focused on analyzing consumers' attitudes and perceptions of property damage insurance and NatCat coverage.50 They also analyzed consumers' experience with these type of insurance products, with the aim of identifying the main reasons explaining the protection gap.
 Building on these findings, possible interventions to tackle the drivers identified were explored and consumer tested to propose a number of solutions which could work from a demand-side perspective in closing the NatCat protection gap. - 3.2.
-The implementation of some of the solutions proposed would involve different stakeholders such as supervisory authorities, consumer organizations, insurance undertakings and/or policymakers.
-While a number of solutions explored would also entail supply side and government interventions, the studies looked at which of these measures would work best for consumers regardless of whether these would be feasible for implementation. - 3.3.
-As part of the next steps, EIOPA expects to receive feedback from various stakeholders, by 05 October 2023, on: (i) the key risks for consumers; (ii) the identified drivers that may limit consumers' uptake of NatCat coverage; and (iii) the possible solutions proposed.
-As part of the consultation process, EIOPA will also organize a stakeholders' event to answer questions from stakeholders but also to receive further feedback. - 3.4.
-Based on the feedback received, EIOPA may issue a revised Staff Paper and following the issuance of such Staff Paper, EIOPA will considering exploring further the implementation of one or more of the proposed solutions.
+The implementation of some of the solutions proposed would involve different stakeholders such as supervisory authorities, consumer organizations, insurance undertakings and/or policymakers. - 3.3.
+While this Staff Paper focuses on demand-side aspects, with a particular focus on certain aspects which supervisors can put in place, it is also important to take a holistic term perspective.
+Increasing joint collaborations amongst public authorities to raise awareness, willingness, and pro-activity to offer suitable insurance products with sufficient coverage and facilitate speedy disaster recovery. - 3.4.
+While a number of solutions explored would also entail supply side and government interventions, the studies looked at which of these measures would work best for consumers regardless of whether these would be feasible for implementation.
+EIOPA will continue working with its Members to address aspects in its supervisory remit whilst also continuing to raise awareness.

-&lt;sup>45 EIOPA's other publications on the NatCat protection gap address offer aspects (see; Impact underwriting: Report on the Implementation of Climate-Related Adaptation Measures in Non-Life Underwriting Practices, and macro-prudential implications of protection gaps (see: Staff Paper on Policy options to reduce the climate insurance protection gap).
+49 EIOPA's other publications on the NatCat protection gap address offer aspects (see: Impact underwriting: Report on the Implementation of Climate-Related Adaptation Measures in Non-Life Underwriting Practices), and macro-prudential implications of protection gaps (see: Staff Paper on Policy options to reduce the climate insurance protection gap).

-&lt;sup>46 NatCat insurance coverage is rarely sold separately, and usually is bundled with property insurance in almost all EU countries.
+50 NatCat insurance coverage is rarely sold separately, and usually is bundled with property insurance in almost all EU countries.